Mir Jafar

 Due to his role in helping the British colonize India, and the eventual downfall of the Mughal Empire, Mir Jafar is reviled in the Indian subcontinent as a traitor, especially among the Bengalis in both India and Bangladesh.
-Though some historians have tried to rehabilitate his name, it has become synonymous with the word treason among the people of the region, especially Pakistan, India and Bangladesh.

 Early life and family

-Sayyid Mir Muhammad Jafar was born in Delhi in 1691 as the second son of the seven sons and eight daughters of Sayyid Ahmad Najafi (Mir Mirak).
-They claimed descent from Hasan ibn Hasan.
-Jafar's paternal grandfather was Sayyid Husayn Tabatabaei, who migrated from Najaf in Iraq (then part of the Safavid Empire) and settled in Delhi on 24 April 1675 after being invited by the Mughal emperor Aurangzeb.
+Mir Jafar was born in Delhi in 1691.
+His grandfather was Syed Husayn Tabatabaei, who migrated from Najaf in Iraq (then part of the Safavid Empire) and settled in Delhi on 24 April 1675 after being invited by the Mughal emperor Aurangzeb.
 Tabatabaei married the emperor's niece and served as a Qadi in the Mughal court.
 Jafar's paternal aunt, Begum Sharfunnisa, was the wife of Nawab Alivardi Khan of Bengal.

 Subedar of the Nawab of Bengal

-In 1747 the Maratha Empire led by Raghoji I Bhonsle, began to raid, pillage and annex the territories of the Alivardi Khan, the Nawab of Bengal.
-During the Maratha invasion of Odisha, its subedar Mir Jafar and Ataullah the faujdar of Rajmahal completely withdrew all forces until the arrival of Alivardi Khan and the Mughal Army at the Battle of Burdwan where Raghoji I Bhonsle and his Maratha forces were completely routed.
+In 1747 the Maratha Empire led by Raghoji I Bhonsle, began to raid, pillage and annex the territories of Alivardi Khan, the Nawab of Bengal.
+During the Maratha invasion of Odisha, its subedar Mir Jafar completely withdrew all forces until the arrival of Alivardi Khan and the Mughal Army at the Battle of Burdwan where Raghoji I Bhonsle and his Maratha forces were completely routed.
 The enraged Alivardi Khan then dismissed the shamed Mir Jafar.